opencord/docs/prereqs/k8s-multi-node.md

 ./setup.sh -i onf 10.90.0.101 10.90.0.102 10.90.0.103
 ```

-At the beginning of the installation you will be asked to insert your
+> **NOTE:** at the beginning of the installation you will be asked to insert your
 password multiple times.
+> **NOTE:** the official Kubespray instalation procedure -run by the script- will automatically change the hostname of the target machine(s) with nodeX (where X is an incremental number starting from 1).

 At the end of the procedure, Kubespray should be installed and running
 on the remote machines.